threefoldtech/tfchain/graphql/indexer/chart/README.md

 kubectl get svc
 ```

-take note of the IP assigned the db-service.
-Use this IP in `values.yaml` for the db url.
+NOTE: take note of the IP assigned the db-service.
+Use this IP in `values.yaml` for the db_endpoint, ws_endpoint and indexer_status_service_url.
+Until DNS resolution works you can update these via 'helm upgrade'.